After-Shock/Cloudbox-wiki/Plex-Library-Section-IDs.md

-# Retrieving your Plex Library Section IDs
+This guide will take you through retrieving your Plex Library Section IDs.

 _Note: If you have a separate Plex and Feeder setup, this will be done on the server where Plex is installed._